Sonar: Materials and designs in the US and Japan

 The standard US Navy scanning sonar at the end of World War II operated at 18 kHz, using an array of ADP crystals.
 Desired longer range, however, required use of lower frequencies.
 The required dimensions were too big for ADP crystals, so in the early 1950s magnetostrictive and barium titanate piezoelectric systems were developed, but these had problems achieving uniform impedance characteristics, and the beam pattern suffered.
 Barium titanate was then replaced with more stable lead zirconate titanate (PZT), and the frequency was lowered to 5 kHz.

 The US fleet used this material in the AN/SQS-23 sonar for several decades.
 The SQS-23 sonar first used magnetostrictive nickel transducers, but these weighed several tons, and nickel was expensive and considered a critical material; piezoelectric transducers were therefore substituted.
 The sonar was a large array of 432 individual transducers.
 At first, the transducers were unreliable, showing mechanical and electrical failures and deteriorating soon after installation; they were also produced by several vendors, had different designs, and their characteristics were different enough to impair the array's performance.
-The policy to allow repair of individual transducers was then sacrificed, and "expendable modular design", sealed non-repairable modules, was chosen instead, eliminating the problem with seals and other extraneous mechanical parts.
+The policy to allow repair of individual transducers was then sacrificed, and an "expendable modular design", sealed non-repairable modules was chosen instead, eliminating the problem with seals and other extraneous mechanical parts.

 The Imperial Japanese Navy at the onset of World War II used projectors based on quartz.
-These were big and heavy, especially if designed for lower frequencies; the one for Type 91 set, operating at 9 kHz, had a diameter of 30 in and was driven by an oscillator with 5 kW power and 7 kV of output amplitude.
+These were big and heavy, especially if designed for lower frequencies; the one for Type 91 set, operating at 9 kHz, had a diameter of 30 in and was driven by an oscillator with 5 kW of power and 7 kV of output amplitude.
 The Type 93 projectors consisted of solid sandwiches of quartz, assembled into spherical cast iron bodies.

 The Type 93 sonars were later replaced with Type 3, which followed German design and used magnetostrictive projectors.
 The projectors consisted of two rectangular identical independent units in a cast-iron rectangular body about 16 × 9 in.
 The exposed area was half the wavelength wide and three wavelengths high.
 The magnetostrictive cores were made from 4 mm stampings of nickel, and later of an iron-aluminium alloy with aluminium content between 12.7% and 12.9%.
 The power was provided from a 2 kW at 3.8 kV, with polarization from a 20 V, 8 A DC source.